turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

 - The main JS file is organized thoughtfully (DOM variables together, event listeners together, functions together)
 - Global variables are thoughtfully created, with a clear understanding demonstrated as to what needs to be global and what can be local
-- Functions are DRY and demonstrate SRP
+- Functions are pure, DRY, and demonstrate SRP
 - Variable and function naming is meaningful & readable
 - JS is formatted according to the [Turing JS style guide](https://github.com/turingschool-examples/javascript/tree/main/es5)
 - Only semantic/organizational comments remain in file (if any); no "dead" commented out code remain in the file